claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 If line is engaged and you want to be notified when it becomes clear:
 - Press 5 when you hear the engaged tone (I think?)
 - I asked about this on forum general questions thread some time in August 2022, probably in the week leading up to 21/8/22

+## Convert a HEIC image downloaded from iPhone via iCloud

+On Macbook:

+- Open any HEIC image in the Preview app.
+- Click File ➙ Export in the menu bar.
+- Select JPG in the format dropdown and adjust other settings as needed.
+- Choose Save.

+On phone:

+- Paste your photo into the Files app to automatically convert it to JPG:
+  - In the Photos app, find the photo you wish to convert and tap Share.
+  - Tap Copy Photo.
+  - Open the Files app on your iPhone.
+  - Tap On My iPhone.
+  - Long-press on an empty area and tap Paste.
+  - The photo has now been pasted and automatically converted to JPG.
+  - Tap the image to share it or Save Image to save it to your Photos.
+- Alternatively, mail the photo to yourself to convert it to JPG.
+- Change all future photos to JPG by tapping Settings > Camera > Formats > Most Compatible.